Auburn implements new cooperation policy amid Harsin probe

 - Bryan HarsinAmerican football player and coach

-AUBURN, Ala.
-(AP) Amid an investigation into football coach Bryan Harsin, Auburn University has implemented a new policy stating that employees can be fired for not cooperating with an investigation or review.
+AUBURN, Ala. — Amid an investigation into football coach Bryan Harsin, Auburn University has implemented a new policy stating that employees can be fired for not cooperating with an investigation or review.

 The university is looking into the football program, which has lost 18 players and five assistant coaches since the end of Harsin’s first season.
 The defections came after the Tigers lost their final five games and finished with a 6-7 record.